Got questions about our courses? We’ve pulled the most often asked ones together to make things easier:

 How do I book a course with you?

-You can book both our face-to-face and online courses from this website.
+You can book all our courses from this website.
 Booking online is quick and easy and pay either via Paypal or by credit/ debit card.
 We do require payment at the point of registration.

 Do you have a cancellation policy?

 Any cancellations made up to 21 days before the start of the course can be reimbursed in full ( minus 5% payment processing fee).
 After that we regret but we are unable to issue further refunds.
 As an alternative, we can transfer your place onto another person and we can offer you a place at our course at a different date.
 Of course certain things ( illness etc) cannot be foreseen – if that’s your case, contact us and we’ll try to find a solution.

 If we need to cancel a planned course due to external circumstances, we will always offer you a refund or a space at a different date.

 Do you run any special offers?